olcf-tutorials/NVMe/README.md

 Duration: 23.0020
 ```

 Then, NVMe, is 1.65 times faster than GPFS for a single node.
-This is an itneresting example to illustrate that NVMe can benefit you even in small scale, depending on your application.
+This is an interesting example to illustrate that NVMe can benefit you even in small scale, depending on your application.